cschnaars/FEC-Scraper-Toolbox/README.md

     fundraisers, lobbyist PACs and leadership pacs).
 Additionally, you can look for code O in the Committee Type field (CMTE_TP) to identify independent expenditure only committees commonly known as Super PACs.
     Files extracted from these archives are named cm.txt.
+Generated daily.
 * __cn:__ [Candidate Master File](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryCandidateMaster.shtml)
     Lists all candidates registered with the FEC for a specific election cycle.
 You can use this file to see all candidates who have filed to run for a particular seat as well as information about their political parties, addresses, treasurers and FEC IDs.
     Files extracted from these archives are named cn.txt.
+Generated daily.
 * __delete:__ [Deleted Individual Contributions](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividualsDeletes.shtml)
     Lists all contributions deleted from the master Individuals file in the past week.
     Files extracted from these archives are named delYYYY.txt.
+Generated every Sunday.
 * __indiv:__ [Individual Contributions](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml)
     For the most part, lists all itemized contributions of $200 or more made by INDIVIDUALS to any committee during the election cycle.
 Does not include most contributions from businesses, PACs and other organizations.
     Files extracted from these archives are named itcont.txt.
+Generated every Sunday.
 * __oth:__ [Committee-to-Committee Transactions](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryCommitteetoCommittee.shtml)
     Lists contributions and independent expenditures made by one committee to another.
     Files extracted from these archives are named itoth.txt.
+Generated every Sunday.
 * __pas2:__ [Committee-to-Candidate Transactions](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryContributionstoCandidates.shtml)
     Lists contributions made by a committee to a candidate.
     Files extracted from these archives are named itpas2.txt.
+Generated every Sunday.

 ### Using the indiv, add, changes and delete files
 The indiv file generated every Sunday for each election cycle is